 - Kidney damage: The kidneys have tiny blood vessels which help keep our body in balance.
 Over time, high blood sugar can damage these blood vessels, which can upset our body’s natural balance.

 - Nerve damage: High blood sugar can also damage the nerves in your body, which can cause issues relating to sensation and pain.
 For example, if the nerves in the feet are damaged, a common injury to the foot, such as a blister, can be left unnoticed and becoming infected.
 Nerve damage to the feet or other areas can also cause feelings of pain, numbness, or tingling.

-- Eye damage: The blood vessels in the eyes are also prone to damage from high blood sugar levels, and can lead to diabetic retinopathy, cataracts and open-angle glaucoma.
-These conditions can lead to changes in the vision, or floating spots in the eye.
+- Eye damage: The blood vessels in the eyes are also prone to damage from high blood sugar levels, and can lead to diabetic retinopathy, cataracts, and open-angle glaucoma.
+These conditions can lead to changes in vision or floating spots in the eye.